-Chris is a partner at DFDL Cambodia.
+Chris is a partner at DFDL.
 He advises investment funds, large corporations and financial institutions on acquisitions, divestment, joint ventures, fundraising and restructuring projects in the Asia-Pacific region, most recently in Vietnam, Cambodia and Myanmar.
 Prior to moving to Asia in 2008, Chris served as the General Counsel for several listed Australian companies.
 He started his legal career at Hunt & Hunt Lawyers and was previously a member of the board of the Sydney Kids Committee, which raises funds for the Sydney Kids Hospital.

-Ex Officio Member – Kate Wilson
+Ex Officio Member – Rhys Hayes – Australian Embassy, Cambodia

-Committee Member – Todd Smith, Ripple Effect Consulting
+Committee Member – Todd Smith, Ripple Effect Consulting Asia Pacific

 Todd comes to us from the beautiful paradise of New Zealand and has lived in the beautiful paradise of Cambodia since January 1999.He has over 24 years of leadership experience working with adult leaders, youth leaders, teachers, managers, staff, mentors and young people in New Zealand and Cambodia.
 He has carried a wide range of roles and responsibilities involving teaching, training, leading, management and staff development, mentoring/coaching and energising & motivating, while relating to people of all ages, especially adult and young leaders.

 His professional and personal achievements centre on a desire to see people reach their potential and use their skills and abilities to do and be the best they can, both personally and professionally.
 This is the ‘ripple effect’ in action.